 - One in six women and one in ten men over the age of 50 will get dementia in the next two decades - and there are more than 40 million people in that age group in the U.S. today.

-- 5.5 million people already have dementia and 20-25 million family members are directly affected on a daily basis.
+- Close to 10 million people already have dementia (6 million have Alzheimer's) and 20-30 million family members are directly affected on a daily basis.
 These numbers are expected to double by 2040.